Quickstart

 Tips

-For this quickstart, you can safely ignore and close any Codespaces notification that appear on the bottom right of the page.
+For this quickstart, you can safely ignore and close any Codespaces notification that appears on the bottom right of the page.

 Step 2: Start the EventStoreDB Server